AlexStark94/star-wars-directory/README.md

 - Browse through the list of Star Wars characters
 - Use the search bar to filter characters by name
-- Scroll down to load more characters
+- Click on Load More characters

 ## Contributing